sylabs/examples/http-server/nginx-php-web-server/README.md

    - Nginx and/or PHP not running.
 Fix: restart the instance.
 <br>

- - Web page loads, but nothings there:
+ - Web page loads, but nothing is in there:
    - PHP file is blank.
    - Nginx needs to be restarted.
 Fix: Stop, then start the instance.
 <br>